anyshake/homepage/docs/anyshake-explorer/E-C111G/advanced-operations/adc-calibration.md

 ![Calibration Done](img/adc-calibration/calibration-done.webp)

-You can now power-cycle the device or flash the main firmware to resume normal operation.
+You can now power-cycle the device or re-flash the original AnyShake Explorer firmware to resume normal operation.